nervosnetwork/keyper/README.md

 }
 ```

-`name`, `codeHash` and `hashType` is LockScript basic information.
+The LockScript basic information keys are `name`, `codeHash` and `hashType`.

-`setProvider` is callback function for implementation of the underlying signature algorithm.
-This is provide by keyper container.
+The `setProvider` key is a callback function for implementation of the underlying signature algorithm.
+This is provided by Keyper `container`.

-For example, below is keyper scatter `secp256k1` signature algorithm implementation:
+For example, below is the Keyper Scatter `secp256k1` signature algorithm implementation:

 ```
 public sign(context: SignContext, message: Bytes): Promise<Bytes> {